StanHash/DOC/FREE-RAM-SPACE.md

 There exists numerous instances of small 1 or 2 byte blocks of free space that was caused by alignment requirements of certain objects.

-For example, at `03000006` are 2 free bytes caused by it immediately following a 3 short array and being immediately followed by a word that required to be aligned.
+For example, at `03000006` are 2 free bytes, being after a 3 short array (6 bytes), but before a word that needed to be 4-aligned.

 # SOMETIMES FREE RAM SPACE